Volunteer Portal

 Collecting Signatures

 After you pick up blank petition papers, you can start collecting!
 Please see a list of events if you would like some ideas on where you could collect signatures at.
-You can find the FAQ and Signature Dos and Don’ts document here, and the campaign flyer here.
+You can find the FAQ and Signature Dos and Don’ts document here, and the campaign fact sheet here.

 You can find the training slides here as a refresher.
 Some of the key points to remember are:

-The voter needs to both sign AND print their name in the designated box so it is legible
+• Ask voters to sign AND print their name in the designated box so it is legible

 Reporting Your Collected Signatures